 Students have a voice

-Natspec colleges make sure that students are a vital part of the decision-making process, and that their views are taken into account when planning programmes, activities and provision.
+Students at Natspec Colleges are a vital part of the decision-making process.
+So we make sure their views are taken into account when planning programmes, activities and provision.

-Every Natspec colleges has a students’ union or council, or runs other ‘student voice’ activities to ensure that young people are part of the decision making at college.
+Because of this, every Natspec college has a students’ union or council, or runs other ‘student voice’ activities.
+This ensures young people are part of the decision making at college.
 Some of the methods that colleges currently use include:

-- Student representatives from different parts of a college are elected to their Students’ Union/Council and speak on behalf of their peers.
-These groups can be linked to the formal governance of the college, with a student representative on the Board of Governors.
+- Students elect representatives for their Student’s Union / Council.
+Elected from different parts of the college, they speak on behalf of their peers.
+Students’ Unions and Councils can be linked to the formal governance of the college.
+There may be a student representative on the Board of Governors.

-- Some colleges support students to attend and speak at national events and conferences run by organisations such as the National Union of Students (NUS)
+- Some colleges support students to attend national events and conferences.
+Events like Natspec’s Student Voice Parliament provide an opportunity for students to speak and present their ideas.
+Additionally, students may have the opportunity to speak at events run by organisations such as the National Union of Students (NUS).

-- Students write and design their own newsletters
+- Students writing and designing their own newsletters.

-- Some colleges have a facility such as a ‘Big Brother booth’ for students to record their own video diary – e.g. on topics like “when is a lesson good”
+- Some colleges have facilities for students to record their own video diary.
+Sometimes, this will be on a specific prompt – for example, on topics like “when is a lesson good”